 Caffeine.
 Have you heard of it?
 Many of us consume this precious resource daily, often via coffee or tea, and increasingly via energy drinks and supplements.

-However you get caffeine into your system, the effect is the same: this central nervous system stimulant is best known for increasing alertness.
-That alone is reason enough for most to consume the drug, which is found naturally in various seeds, nuts, and leaves—especially when you consider the fact that for most populations there are virtually no side effects, particularly with regular use.
+Regardless of how you get caffeine into your system, the effect is the same: this central nervous system stimulant is best known for increasing alertness.
+That alone is reason enough for most to consume the drug, which is found naturally in various seeds, nuts, and leaves—especially when you consider the fact that for most populations there are no tangible side effects, particularly with regular use.

 However, there remains a whole host of other potential benefits many people don’t realize caffeine may provide them.
 Below are a handful.